Do you feel you know all about the modeling industry because you’ve watched the reality shows on TV? Think again! This

 When all is said and done, not all agents are crooks and not all photographers are pigs.

-Please take these “warnings” seriously.
+Please take these new model “warnings” seriously.

 Be careful and keep common sense in the picture.
 If it sounds too good to be true; it most likely is.